 In March 2020 INWIT started on a path of intense organic growth, achieved through the merger with Vodafone Towers, which significantly transformed its dimensional and strategic profile.

-Starting from 2020 INWIT embarked on a journey to implement a modern and sustainable business, launching activities and projects which were fully sustainable within the company and creating long term value.
-The path aimed at integrating sustainability in the company's choices and strategies took practical form, starting from governance, with the establishment of the Sustainability Committee and the approval by the Board of Directors in 2021 of the Stakeholder Engagement Policy as well as other policies relating to ESG issues such as the Environment, Health and Safety at Work Policy, the Energy Policy and the Diversity & Inclusion Policy.
+The Company has embarked on a path to implement a modern and sustainable business model by launching activities and projects aimed at integrating sustainability as part of the industrial strategy to pursue sustainable success, so as to generate value in a long-term perspective for all the stakeholders and contributing to the growth, improvement and social and economic development of the communities where the Company operates and of the players that make up the value chain.
+This path aimed at integrating sustainability in the company's choices and strategies took practical form, starting from governance, with the establishment of the Sustainability Committee and dedicated organisational monitoring with the approval, by the Board of Directors in the course of 2021 of the various policies relating to ESG issues such as the Stakeholder Engagement Policy, the Environment, Health and Safety at Work Policy, the Anti-bribery Policy, Energy Policy and the Diversity & Inclusion Policy.